Frequently Asked Questions

 - When trying to submit my proposal, the PIPT gets stuck in the submission dialog at some stage.
 Why?

-- I get a strange error when submitting.
+- II get a strange error when submitting.
 What can I do?

 - Can I copy blocks or instrument configurations from another proposal?